Rivals of Aether: Legacy

-The game received multiple spin-offs, with the first being Lovers of Aether, a free promotional dating sim released on April Fools' Day 2019, which takes place in a parallel universe in which the game's anthropomorphic characters are all high school students in the same school, and the player is attempting to find a date for the school dance.
+The game received multiple spin-offs, with the first being Lovers of Aether, a free promotional dating sim released on April Fools' Day 2019.
+Lovers takes place in a parallel universe in which the game's anthropomorphic characters are all high school students in the same school, and the player is attempting to find a date for the school dance.
 Depending on their choices, the player can either be accepted or rejected by their chosen character.
 Sin Vega of Rock, Paper, Shotgun praised the game for making all the characters romanceable rather than limiting it to women, as in a bishōjo game, and giving them "more personality and charm" than a typical dating sim.

 Another spin-off, the deck-building game Creatures of Aether, was originally released on September 28, 2020, and later received a PC version on August 2, 2021.
 It was also positively received, with Harry Slater of Gamezebo called it surprisingly deep.

 Tales of Aether, a four-issue comic series detailing the backstory of Clairen, one of the game's characters, was released throughout 2021.
 A third spin-off game, Dungeons of Aether, was released on February 28, 2023, and is a turn-based roguelike.
 A 3D fighting game sequel to Rivals of Aether was teased on April 1, 2021, and was titled Rivals 2 one year later complete with a 2024 release, as well as the formation of Aether Studios to oversee the series in the future.
 It was later retitled Rivals of Aether II and was released on Steam in October 23.

 On April Fools' Day 2025, the WarioWare-style microgame collection spin-off Dreams of Aether was released for PC.
 It takes place in the Spirit World, a dream world, where Absa finds herself trapped while asleep after her mind palace is filled with random dreams.
 A mysterious piñata-like creature starts linking her mind with other sleeping Aether universe characters, and she must also fight through their dreams to escape.
 It was positively reviewed by Jeremy Peeples of Hardcore Gamer, who called it "top-shelf" and "one of the best" shadow drops he had seen on PC.